Australia's BlueScope partners with Nippon Steel

-MELBOURNE BlueScope Steel (BSL.AX), Australia's biggest steel maker, said it and Nippon Steel Corp (5401.T) have agreed to form a new joint venture with an enterprise value of $1.36 billion to make coated steel products.
+MELBOURNE Aug 13 BlueScope Steel, Australia's biggest steel maker, said it and Nippon Steel Corp have agreed to form a new joint venture with an enterprise value of $1.36 billion to make coated steel products.

 BlueScope also said it expects to post a full-year net loss after tax of about A$1 billion when it reports later this month, including restructuring charges.